 You Can Count on Pittman Roberts & Welsh, PLLC

 Immediately after an accident that was your fault, you might think you don’t have any options for recovering compensation.
 But if the other party was at fault, Mississippi law allows you to recover from the accident as well.
 At Pittman Roberts & Welsh, PLLC, we understand that this is a confusing time and you’re likely focusing on your physical and emotional recovery.

-Your financial recovery shouldn’t have to suffer though, which is where our car accident lawyer, and any other personal injury accident lawyer, comes in.
+Your financial recovery shouldn’t have to suffer though, which is where our Jackson car accident lawyers comes in.
 We’ll evaluate what happened and use your evidence to prove that you weren’t 100 percent responsible for what happened.